bmaupin/civ-be-linux-fixes/README.md

 For example, if you have Rising Tide enabled and you try to load a saved game that was created with a mod and with Rising Tide disabled, the game will crash unless you first unload the Rising Tide DLC before loading the saved game.

-### Terrain is not displayed correctly

-> The Terrain appears above cities and units, no water or hills are visible.
+### Terrain appears above cities and units, no water or hills are visible

 In addition, this bug seems to prevent the game from exiting normally.
 The game will continue running after it's exited and you must press _Stop_ in Steam to stop it.